glebkrapivin/macos-menubar-stats/README.md

 One can add custom sources by:
  - Inheriting from BaseProcessor class and overriding `get_data` method
  - Registering new processor with the app and providing `n_retries` and `period_sec` for retries and update intervals respectfully

- - Or registering a new menu item callback to get a clickable button that, for instance, copies unique meeting id to clipboard
+Another thing that came in handy is a possibility to register a new menu item callback to get a clickable button that, for instance, copies unique meeting id to clipboard

 ```python
 from processors import AirQualityProcessor